 The Lutheran tradition traces its roots to early 16th-century Germany.
 The Assemblies of God traces its roots to early 20th-century America.
 These two Protestant branches of the Christian faith share many core beliefs, yet they have important differences, too.

 The Lutheran tradition in the 20th century is made up of multiple denominations, some of which maintain the teaching of the Bible and Martin Luther, while others place a higher value on conforming to modern sensibilities.
 The Assemblies of God is a united denomination that affirms Pentecostal theology.

-How does Lutheranism and Pentecostalism compare in relation to their founders, origins, organization and worldivew?
+How do Lutheranism and Pentecostalism compare in relation to their founders, origins, organization, and worldivew?
 What are the similarities and differences regarding their beliefs about God, Jesus Christ, the Bible, the Church and other doctrines?
 See the comparison charts below to learn more.

 |OVERVIEW||Assemblies of God||Lutheranism|